Yandex Cloud

 When working with Yandex Managed Service for Apache Airflow™, you can use Yandex Lockbox to store artifacts that can be used in DAG files: connections, variables, and configuration data.
 Yandex Lockbox integrates into Managed Service for Apache Airflow™ via the Yandex Lockbox Secret Backend provider.
 As a result, access to the secret storage is configured automatically.

-You can upload a variable from Yandex Lockbox using a directed acyclic graph (DAG).
-Data for connecting to the DB is stored in Yandex Lockbox and automatically substituted into the graph.
+You can load a variable from Yandex Lockbox using a directed acyclic graph (DAG).
+Data for connecting to the DB is stored in Yandex Lockbox and automatically inserted into the graph.

 Getting startedGetting started